gaelforget/ECCOv4/docs/runs.rst

 .. rubric:: Verify Results Accuracy

-``testreport_ecco.m`` provides a means to evaluate the accuracy of a re-run :cite:`for-eta:15`.
+``testreport_ecco.m`` provides a means to evaluate the accuracy of a solution re-run :cite:`for-eta:15`.
 To this end, open Matlab or Octave and proceed as follows:

 ::